 Have a positive outlook.
 Your goal should not be to merely earn revenues.
 It is essential to earn profits, but it is equally integral that you don’t hurt the society in doing so.
 Be socially responsible and leave a positive impact.
 Play a role in solving the issues of the masses and watch as your company is appreciated for the right reasons.

 This article is a guest post authored by Taylor Ryan.
-Taylor Ryan is CMO of Valuer.
+Taylor Ryan started ArchitectureQuote.com (a SaaS platform to disrupt the tendering process in the Architecture Industry) as well as KlintMarketing (a growth-hacking agency).
 He has co-founded 5 startups.
 He’s published a few marketing e-books, consulted on SEO/SEM for 3+ years in Washington, DC area and grew up in Washington, DC but have been living in Copenhagen, Denmark for the past 3 years.
 He is a passionate mentor, startup junkie, technical marketer, and growth hacker.